toffeegz/tailwind-mikrotik-template/README.md

 ## About the Developer

 Gezryl Beato Gallego (toffeegz) is a Full Stack Developer based in Philippines.
-Studying at Cavite State University and working as a Laravel Developer.
+Laravel & VueJS Developer.

 - [LinkedIn](https://www.linkedin.com/in/gezryl-clariz-beato-078312139/)
 - [Github](https://github.com/toffeegz)